dschaadt/sun_moon/README.md

 ## Installation

-This module can be installed by `nimble install astro`.
+This module can be installed by `nimble install sun_moon`.
 The documentation is astro.html, a unittest is located in tests (run with nimble test in that directory).
 Some examples are located the the examples folder.

 ## Usage